-When selling on the phone, often times the problem sales reps have (or non sales people trying to sell) is they don't understand how to structure a call.
+When selling on the phone, oftentimes sales reps don't understand how to structure a call.
 If you don’t have the right plan going into a sales call, it’s going to be much harder to close the deal.

-Every sales call, from a cold call until a closing call, should follow a pre-planned structure that is meant to optimize the likelihood of a desired result.
-That doesn’t mean there can’t be detours a long the way.
-It’s analogous to driving somewhere new the first time – you will almost always use google maps to give you a plan and direction.
-Then, each proceeding time you might use your directions a little less.A sales call, at any stage of the process should include these five steps:
+Every sales call, from a cold call to a closing call, should follow a pre-planned structure that is meant to increase the likelihood of a desired result.
+However, that doesn’t mean there can’t be detours along the way.

 - Did I catch you at a bad time?

-If this is a first sales call, this is where you qualify the lead.
-In later sales calls, this is when you ask deeper qualifying questions and do discovery in order to find out what has changed / happened since the last call and what the current status is.
+If this is the first sales call, this is where you qualify the lead.
+In later sales calls, this is when you ask deeper qualifying questions and do discovery in order to find out what has changed or happened since the last call and what the current status is.

 - What did your team think of the proposal you and I talked about on our last call?